Mega Drive / Genesis Architecture

 In terms of processing the graphics data, this chip has two modes of operations:

-What about Mode 0 to III?
-Well, these belong to the even older SG-1000 and the Mega Drive doesnā€™t support them.
+What about Modes 0 to III?
+Well, these belong to the even older SG-1000 and the Mega Drive does not support them.

-As an interesting note, Iā€™ve been later told by a former developer of this system that the command structure of Mode V (used to control the VDP within the game) inherits the design from the TMS9918 (the famous video chip used in the SG-1000) [8].
-This made it easier for third-party developers to use Mode V without depending on the official documentation (and subsequent licensing costs).
+As an interesting note, a former developer of this system told me that the command structure of Mode V (used to control the VDP) inherits the design from the TMS9918, the well-known video chip used in the SG-1000 [9].
+This made it easier for third-party developers to operate Mode V without relying on official documentation (and subsequent licensing costs).

 Memory available